US Open: Novak Djokovic claims fourth title in New York and historic 24th Grand Slam

-Novak Djokovic beats Daniil Medvedev in the US Open men's final to match Margaret Court's all-time record haul of 24 Grand Slam titles I Head to the Sky Sports website and app, for live scores, reports, analysis and features
+Novak Djokovic beats Daniil Medvedev in the US Open men's final to match Margaret Court's all-time record haul of 24 Grand Slam titles; He is now two clear of Rafael Nadal's 22 Grand Slam crowns and four ahead of Roger Federer, who retired on 20 last year

 Novak Djokovic made history on Sunday by winning his fourth US Open and record-equalling 24th Grand Slam title with a straight-sets victory against Daniil Medvedev.